Bornology: History

 Bornology originates from functional analysis.
 There are two natural ways of studying the problems of functional analysis: one way is to study notions related to topologies (vector topologies, continuous operators, open/compact subsets, etc.) and the other is to study notions related to boundedness (vector bornologies, bounded operators, bounded subsets, etc.).

 For normed spaces, from which functional analysis arose, topological and bornological notions are distinct but complementary and closely related.

 For example, the unit ball centered at the origin is both a neighborhood of the origin and a bounded subset.

 Furthermore, a subset of a normed space is a neighborhood of the origin (respectively, is a bounded set) exactly when it contains (respectively, it is contained in) a non-zero scalar multiple of this ball; so this is one instance where the topological and bornological notions are distinct but complementary (in the sense that their definitions differ only by which of $\,\subseteq\,$ and $\,\supseteq\,$ is used).

 Other times, the distinction between topological and bornological notions may even be unnecessary.

 For example, for linear maps between normed spaces, being continuous (a topological notion) is equivalent to being bounded (a bornological notion).

 Although the distinction between topology and bornology is often blurred or unnecessary for normed space, it becomes more important when studying generalizations of normed spaces.

 Nevertheless, bornology and topology can still be thought of as two necessary, distinct, and complementary aspects of one and the same reality.

-The general theory of topological vector spaces arose first from the theory normed spaces and then bornology emerged this general theory of topological vector spaces, although bornology has since become recognized as a fundamental notion in functional analysis.
+The general theory of topological vector spaces arose first from the theory of normed spaces and then bornology emerged from this general theory of topological vector spaces, although bornology has since become recognized as a fundamental notion in functional analysis.

 Born from the work of George Mackey (after whom Mackey spaces are named), the importance of bounded subsets first became apparent in duality theory, especially because of the Mackey–Arens theorem and the Mackey topology.

 Starting around the 1950s, it became apparent that topological vector spaces were inadequate for the study of certain major problems.

 For example, the multiplication operation of some important topological algebras was not continuous, although it was often bounded.

-Other major problems for which TVSs were found to be inadequate was in developing a more general theory of differential calculus, generalizing distributions from (the usual) scalar-valued distributions to vector or operator-valued distributions, and extending the holomorphic functional calculus of Gelfand (which is primarily concerted with Banach algebras or locally convex algebras) to a broader class of operators, including those whose spectra is not compact.
+Other major problems for which TVSs were found to be inadequate was in developing a more general theory of differential calculus, generalizing distributions from (the usual) scalar-valued distributions to vector or operator-valued distributions, and extending the holomorphic functional calculus of Gelfand (which is primarily concerted with Banach algebras or locally convex algebras) to a broader class of operators, including those whose spectra are not compact.

 Bornology has been found to be a useful tool for investigating these problems and others, including problems in algebraic geometry and general topology.